Santaji Ghorpade

-Santaji Ghorpade (Santaji Mhaloji Ghorpade, /mr/; 1660–1696) was a Maratha general and statesman who served as the 7th Senapati of the Maratha Empire during the reign of Chattrapati Rajaram I. He is widely regarded as one of the foremost experts in Guerrilla warfare.
+Santaji Mahaloji Ghorpade (Santaji Mhaloji Ghorpade, /mr/; 1660–1696) was a Maratha general and statesman who served as the 7th Senapati of the Maratha Empire during the reign of Chattrapati Rajaram I. He is widely regarded as one of the foremost experts in Guerrilla warfare.
 Santaji Ghorpade, in collaboration with Dhanaji Jadhav, conducted a series of successful campaigns against the Mughals from 1689 to 1696.
 His strategic acumen was demonstrated through the adept utilization of tactics such as guerrilla warfare, ambushes, and swift mobility, ultimately resulting in effective defeats of the Mughal Army.
 In recognition of his valor, Rajaram bestowed upon him the title of Mamlakat-Madar in 1690.

 Early life

 Santaji belonged to the Ghorpade clan, a senior branch of the Bhosale clan.
 The Ghorpades were initially known as Bhosales.
 Santaji was the eldest son of Mhaloji Ghorpade of Bhalavani, who served as the Senapati during the reign of Chhatrapati Sambhaji for a brief period following the unexpected demise of Hambirrao Mohite.
 Santaji had two younger brothers named Bahirji and Maloji.
 His father was the half-brother of Baji Ghorpade of Mudhol, who was executed by Chhatrapati Shivaji for betraying Shahaji when Afzal Khan imprisoned him.